survivejs/react-book/manuscript/05_react_and_flux.md

 ### Relay?

 Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) can be considered an improvement over Flux.
-It improves especially on data fetching department and allows you to push data requirements to View level.
-As it still completely new technology we don't be discussing it yet.
+It improves especially on the data fetching department and allows you to push data requirements to the View level.
+As it is still a completely new technology we won't be discussing it yet in detail.

 ### Which Flux Implementation to Use?